DYR202 Laboratory Animal Science

 The 2 weeks of internal and external practical training is mandatory and must be passed.

 30 hours x 10 credits = 300 hours.
 We expect the students to work with colloquium assignments and prepare for the exam in addition to the scheduled teaching programme.

 The course is only available to students enrolled in the study programme for veterinary nurses at the Faculty of Veterinary Medicine at NMBU.

 Type of course:

-The first course week there will be 21 hours of lectures together with the veterinary students.
-The remaining 3 weeks of the course there will be additional 21 hours of lectures, 3 hours of practical training in the Training Clinic and 4 days of tours of 4 different lab animal facilities.
-The remaining time should be used for independent studytime and preparation for the exams.
+The first course week will be a full week of lectures that may coinside with the teaching for the veterinary students.
+The remaining 3 weeks of the course consists of lectures, visits to different animal facilities and the remaining time should be used for self-studies and preparation for the exams.

 No requirement for own equipment.

-The multiple choice exam are automatically corrected by Canvas.
-Both the block leader and an extern sensor will attend the oral group exam.
+The multiple choice exam are automatically corrected in Canvas.
+Both the internal and an external sensor will attend the oral exam.
 The results will be published 3 weeks after the oral exam.